jethronap/jstat-examples/src/main/java/examples/miscellaneous/example2/example.md

-# Example 1: Load data from an Elasticsearch index
+# Example: Load data from an Elasticsearch index

 ## Contents
 * [Overview](#overview)